"Submarine parents harm their children more than helicopter parents"

 Opposite to Focus Online school lawyer Thomas Böhm explains why “submarine parents” are so problematic – especially in relation to the education and career of their own children.
 As can be guessed from the terms “helicopter” and “submarine”, “helicopter parents” and “submarine parents” could not be more different.
 “Submarine parents harm their children more than helicopter parents,” says the expert Focus Online.
 On the contrary: The Children of helicopter parents are more successful than others, say US researchers.

-Because while helicopter parents buzz around the children intensively and that can also be annoying for teachers, they at least have a serious interest in their children’s success, according to Böhm in an interview Focus Online.
-U-boat parents, on the other hand, “don’t show up, don’t go to parent-teacher conferences, don’t talk to the teachers – they only bring out the heavy artillery when a transfer is at risk”.
-They ignore their kids and turn them off what the Pediatrician Voigt described as a major educational error.

-This would harm the children even more, because the parents stay under the water surface until their offspring gets into situations from which they can no longer get out without help.
+This would harm the children even more, because the parents stay under the surface of the water until their offspring gets into situations from which they can no longer get out without help.
 But instead of taking action, U-Boot parents often expected teachers to solve the problem.
 “This attitude cannot work,” Böhm warns in an interview Focus Online.

 Parenting method “submarine parents” is out – how about attachment-oriented parenting?